politeauthority/simple-honey/README.md

 # Simple Honey
-This creates a simple webserver which accepts POST and GET requests with web administration and easy customization.
+This creates a simple webserver which acts as a honey pot, that is very easy to control.
+It accepts POST and GET requests with web administration and easy customization.
+Currently installs at around 256 MB.

 ## Example using docker
 ```